uberto/pesticide/README.md

 For the full story about DDT and Pesticide, read this [blog post](https://medium.com/javarevisited/beyond-traditional-acceptance-tests-79cbcee63eda).

+If you are interested how to use DDT and Pesticide in a real project, and learning Functional Programming in the meanwhile, my book is now out in Beta:

 [![From Objects to Functions](https://pragprog.com/titles/uboop/from-objects-to-functions/uboop-beta-375.jpg)](https://pragprog.com/titles/uboop/from-objects-to-functions/)

-My book is now out in Beta, I explain how to DDT and Pesticide in a real project there.

 If you prefer videos, this is my talk about Pesticide:
 [![Watch the video](https://secure.meetupstatic.com/photos/event/2/2/c/0/highres_490268896.jpeg)](https://youtu.be/cUNVTXf6LxY)